Vicente Fernandez, known in Mexico as “Sinatra,” has died at the age of 81.

 He was the undisputed king of “rancheras,” or anguished love songs sung to the accompaniment of several guitars and swelling trumpets.

-He won three Grammys and nine Latin Grammys for such melancholy and macho singles as “Por tu maldito amor” (“For your cursed love”) and the sorrowful “Que te vaya bonito” (“I wish you the best”).
+He won three Grammys and nine Latin Grammys, including one this year, for such poignant and macho singles as “Por tu maldito amor” (“For your accursed love”) and the heartbreaking “Que te vaya bonito” (“I wish you the best”).

+Fernandez witnessed the finest and worst of Mexico, the polished and the brutally violent.

 The kidnappers sliced off two of the young man’s fingers to show they were serious.